 - Areal variance permit for injection wells

-- Permitting Rule 37 (spacing) wells
+- Permitting and Protesting Rule 37 Applications (Lease Line Spacing)

 - Representing solid waste disposal companies.

 - Lease rights, compliance, and obligations- Retained Acreage/Pooling etc.